jonashaag/django-indisposable/README.md

 Disallow disposable email addresses in Django EmailField.

 A tiny Django wrapper around https://github.com/FGRibreau/mailchecker.
+Works with Python 2 and 3.

 Denies disposable email addresses with an error message, for example: "*spam4.me email addresses are not accepted.*"